bmilcs/odin-project/algorithms.md

 ![Binary Search Tree](./img/algo-binary-search-tree.png)

-Root node
+Binary Search Tree Ground Rules:

+1. Parent nodes have, **at most**, 2 child nodes.
+2. Left child node is **always** less than parent node.
+3. Right child is **always** greater than or equal to parent node.

+Creating a binary search tree from an array:

+`[10, 7, 14, 20, 1, 5, 8]`

+1. Set root node: `10`
+2. All remaining values will be **children of the root node**
    - If less than root node, the next number goes to left
-- If more than root node, the next number goes to right
-- If equal to root node, the next number goes to right
+   - If equal to OR greater than root node, the next number goes to right
-  - Equal to = greats treated as "not less than"

 ## Binary Tree Traversal